TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/docker/certificates.md

 <!--more-->

 In this guide, we request a free, trusted certificate from [Let's Encrypt](https://letsencrypt.org/getting-started/), using the built in ACME support, but if you already have a certificate (`cert.pem`) and a corresponding key (`key.pem`), you can also use those.

+If you are deploying using ACME, move to the [Automatic Certificate Management](#automatic-certificate-management) section.

+If you already have CA certificates, move to the [Using Custom Certificates](#using-custom-certificates) section.

-For local deployments, you can set up your own Certificate Authority and issue a certificate-key pair.
+If you are deploying locally you can set up your own Certificate Authority and issue a certificate-key pair.
+Move to the [Custom Certificate Authority](#custom-certificate-authority) section.

 ## Automatic Certificate Management